enzosamojedny/Node-TS/Readme.md

-This app is built with Node-ts (so that i don't need to compile to JS)
+This app is built with Node-ts (so that i don't need to compile to JS), soon i will add SWC for performance issues

 To start the server, use the following commands: